Tyrrrz/CliFx/Readme.md

 ### Reporting errors

 You may have noticed that commands in CliFx don't return exit codes.
-This is by design as exit codes are handled by `CliApplication`, not by individual commands.
+This is by design as exit codes are considered a higher-level concern and thus handled by `CliApplication`, not by individual commands.

 Commands can report execution failure simply by throwing exceptions just like any other C# code.
-When an exception is thrown, `CliApplication` will catch it, print the error, and return a non-zero exit code to the calling process.
+When an exception is thrown, `CliApplication` will catch it, print the error, and return an appropriate exit code to the calling process.

 If you want to communicate a specific error through exit code, you can throw an instance of `CommandException` which takes exit code as a constructor parameter.